-The International Office will provide you with your Student Card and access details to your portal page.
-Your student portal page contains your biographical details, details of the modules for which you are registered, examination timetables and results of examinations.
-It is crucial that you check your portal page at frequent intervals during the academic year and inform us if any of your information is incorrect.
+The International Office will provide you with your Student Card and access details to Loop.
+Loop contains your biographical details and details of the modules for which you are registered.
+It is crucial that you check Loop at frequent intervals during the academic year and inform us if any of your information is incorrect.

 If you have technical difficulties, please contact Information Systems & Services, iss.servicedesk@dcu.ie